-- It is the student's responsibility to verify that all classes have been added or dropped accordingly - Be sure that financial aid is processed prior to registration. - See the Table of Contents for Residency for Tuition Purposes and AB 540 Non-Resident Fee Waiver information.
+- It is the student's responsibility to verify that all classes have been added or dropped accordingly - Be sure that financial aid is processed prior to registration. - See the Table of Contents for Residency for Tuition Purposes and AB 540 Non-Resident Fee Waiver information (see the College Catalog for additional information).